Here are the most popular New Year’s Resolutions in 2023

 3. Lose weight – 40%

-Keeping with the health trend, another goal on Americans’ mind is losing weight.
+Keeping with the health trend, another goal on Americans’ minds is losing weight.
 In a country where two-thirds of people are overweight or obese, this may not come as a shock.

 4. Save more money – 39%